Britain shrugs off Brexit to enjoy boom in dealmaking

 “British companies are acknowledging the need to be bigger to compete in a more open, global market place,” he added.

-Domestic deals totalled $43.3 billion in value during the first quarter, up from $24.9 billion a year earlier, the Thomson Reuters data show.
+Domestic deals totaled $43.3 billion in value during the first quarter, up from $24.9 billion a year earlier, the Thomson Reuters data show.

-They include events and exhibitions business Informa’s 3.9 billion-pound deal to acquire rival UBM and the sale of Standard Life Aberdeen’s insurance business to Phoenix for 3.2 billion pounds.
+They include events and exhibitions business Informa’s (INF.L) 3.9 billion-pound deal to acquire rival UBM (UBM.L) and the sale of Standard Life Aberdeen’s (SLA.L) insurance business to Phoenix (PHNX.L) for 3.2 billion pounds.

-The biggest is Melrose Industries 8 billion-pound hostile offer for aerospace and automotive parts supplier GKN , which was Britain’s largest hostile bid since Kraft swooped on Cadbury in 2009.
+The biggest is Melrose Industries (MRON.L) 8 billion-pound hostile offer for aerospace and automotive parts supplier GKN (GKN.L), which was Britain’s largest hostile bid since Kraft swooped on Cadbury in 2009.
 Melrose will find out later on Thursday whether enough GKN investors have accepted its offer.

 Stripping out Unilever and RELX, outbound M&A volumes were$27.2 billion, down from $42.3 billion in 2017, while inbound deals rose to $77.9 billion pounds, from $17.5 billion a year earlier, according to the data.

-The biggest bid by an overseas acquirer for a British group was Comcast’s potential 22.1 billion-pound proposal for Sky, an attempt by the U.S. giant to gatecrash the takeover the broadcaster agreed with its 39 percent shareholder Twenty-First Century Fox late in 2016.
+The biggest bid by an overseas acquirer for a British group was Comcast’s (CMCSA.O) potential 22.1 billion-pound proposal for Sky (SKYB.L), an attempt by the U.S. giant to gatecrash the takeover the broadcaster agreed with its 39 percent shareholder Twenty-First Century Fox (FOXA.O) late in 2016.

 Both Fox’s pending bid for Sky and Melrose’s pursuit of GKN have drawn considerable scrutiny from British lawmakers.